 - An HCG blood test may be done to confirm the pregnancy.

 - A blood test is done to check your blood type.
 Based on the test result, you may need a special shot to prevent problems if you get pregnant in the future.
 The shot is called Rho(D) immune globulin (RhoGAM and other brands).

 - Vaginal or abdominal ultrasound may be done to determine the exact age of the fetus and its location in the womb.

 After the Procedure

-Follow-up with your health care provider is essential to ensure the process was completed and all the tissue was expelled.
+Follow-up with your provider is very important.
+This is to make sure the process was completed and all the tissue was expelled.
 The medicine may not work in a very small number of women.
-If this happens, another dose of the medicine or a surgical abortion procedure may need to be done to complete the process.
+If this happens, another dose of the medicine or a surgical abortion procedure may need to be done.

-Physical recovery usually occurs within a few days, depending on the stage of the pregnancy.
+Physical recovery most often occurs within a few days.
+It will depend on the stage of the pregnancy.
 Expect some vaginal bleeding and mild cramping for a few days.

-A warm bath, a heating pad set on low, or a hot water bottle filled with warm water placed on the abdomen may help relieve discomfort.
+A warm bath, a heating pad set on low, or a hot water bottle filled with warm water placed on the abdomen may help ease discomfort.
 Rest as needed.
-Do not do any vigorous activity for a few days.
+DO NOT do any vigorous activity for a few days.
 Light housework is fine.
 Avoid sexual intercourse for 2 to 3 weeks.
 A normal menstrual period should occur in about 4 to 6 weeks.

 You can get pregnant before your next period.
 Be sure to make arrangements to prevent pregnancy, especially during the first month after the abortion.